 Apart from on-demand delivery, here are two Lalamove features that you can use to address working from home challenges.

-With multi-stop, you can deliver documents and parcels of up to 20 employees and/or clients in a single delivery trip.
+With multi-stop, you can deliver up to 20 employees and/or clients in a single delivery trip.

 You can customise delivery instructions for each of those 20 stops.
 Enjoy the convenience of scheduling the deliveries up to 30 days in advance for added efficiency.